 The final section consists of a discussion of actual systems, including biological, and endeavours to draw together the concepts and material technology developments previously covered.
-It outlines the likely growth in the application of technology to our way of life, or and emphasises the importance of proper planning for change, insisting upon the overwhelming need to consider human factors when inducing such change.
+It outlines the likely growth in the application of technology to our way of life, by and emphasises the importance of proper planning for change, when inducing such change.

-Information, Computers, Machines and Man, despite its over-9 comprehensive and somewhat pretentious title, is in fact a useful introductory text on systems theory, enhanced by comprehensive examples and an explanation of the fundamentals of systems engineering.
+Information, Computers, Machines and Man, despite its overcomprehensive and somewhat pretentious title, is in fact a useful introductory text on systems theory, enhanced by comprehensive examples and an explanation of the fundamentals of systems engineering.
 It does however suffer from a lack of co-ordination and relevance in many places.
-This might not be important when it is \$\frac{1}{2}\$ placed within the wider environment of a degree course, but will be troublesome to the general reader who might justifiably think, from both the fly-leaf and the introduction, that he has acquired a consistent study text on systems engineering.
+This might not be important when it is placed within the wider environment of a degree course, but will be troublesome to the general reader who might justifiably think, from both the fly-leaf and the introduction, that he has acquired a consistent study text on systems engineering.
 Nevertheless the approach taken is sufficiently broad that both computer professionals and engineers will find it helpful for the analogies drawn, the future developments suggested, and the human and organisational problems outlined.

-J. Woods (London)
+J. WOODS (London)